tmarsteel/coding-bash/docs/git-subcommands.md

 ### git-qc

-Adds all changes in the git project (not just the current directory) and commits.
+Adds all changes in the git project (not just the current directory), commits and pushes (configuring an upstream if necessary).

 If the currently checked out branch follows the pattern \w{2,}-\d+ (usually the pattern of JIRA issue refs), prepends that name to the commit message with a colon, e.g.: